FrameOS/frameos-docs/docs/apps/apps.md

 Click the "edit" button next to an app to edit its source.
 You can edit all apps, including the built-in ones.

 Suppose you want a random image from a list of keywords.
 Just edit the "unsplash" app, and change the relevant lines.
-Then save and redeploy:
+Then save and deploy:

 ![Editing FrameOS apps](./_img/edit-app.gif)